ElfIncredible/Smart-Energy-Supply-Scheduling-for-Green-Telecom/README.md

 - Ensure the output format aligns with the challenge requirements, including continuous time series and alphabetical ordering of sites.

 ## Results
-The final model was evaluated using metrics such as RMSE, MAE, and R-squared to assess its performance on the test set.
+The final model is evaluated using metrics such as RMSE, MAE, and R-squared to assess its performance on the test set.
 The results are used to generate predictions for energy output, which are then translated into a strategy for energy source utilization.

 The submission file is designed to ensure:
 - Correct ordering of sites and time periods.